mansik64/SCM-Starter/README.md

+This is a smart contract which manages a simple account with deposit and withdrawal functionality.
+Only the owner can perform deposits and withdrawals.
+It includes events to log these actions and functions to calculate the number of 500, 100, and 50 units in the balance.

 # Starter Next/Hardhat Project

 After cloning the github, you will want to do the following to get the code running on your computer.